You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 What are the generic drug sources for canagliflozin and what is the scope of freedom to operate?

 Canagliflozin is the generic ingredient in three branded drugs marketed by Janssen Pharms and is included in three NDAs.
-There are five patents protecting this compound and one Paragraph IV challenge.
+There are four patents protecting this compound and one Paragraph IV challenge.
 Additional information is available in the individual branded drug profile pages.

 Canagliflozin has two hundred and twenty patent family members in forty-five countries.